Admiral-Awesome/Patterns-JS/README.md

     console.log(lion1 instanceof animal); //true
     console.log(lion2 instanceof animalWithClaws); //true
 ###3.Memoization
-    Mostly is using for some calculation.
+    It Mostly used for some calculation.
 We use some memory dump to save already calculated result. exactly calculations must be the same at the same variable

     In my example there is function(x,y) that calculates x+y 10000000000 times